ajmal001786/ajmal001786/README.md

 About:

-🔭 I'm passionate about Artificial Intelligence, Deep Learning, Machine Learning, Computer Vision and Natural Language Processing, Digital Transformation, Hybrid Cloud Computing, Red Hat, Cyber Security.
-I have previously worked in the fields of Computer Architecture, Signal and Image Processing, Biometrics and Pattern Recognition.
+🔭 I'm passionate about Digital Transformation, Hybrid Cloud Computing, Red Hat, DevSecOps - SRE, Product Management, Artificial Intelligence, Data Science and Analytics, Deep Learning, Machine Learning, Computer Vision and Natural Language Processing, Cyber Security.

 💭 My personal mission is to build AI-based solutions that solve a high-impact problem for people around the globe and simplify everyday living.

-👯 I'm interested in mentoring, coaching and collaborating with fellow enthusiasts in the field of AI.
+👯 I'm interested in mentoring, coaching and collaborating with fellow enthusiasts in the field of Digital Transformation, AI & Product Management.
 If you have an idea related to my areas of interest, feel free to shoot me an email!

 👉🏼 Feel free to follow me on LinkedIn to stay updated with my latest AI, DT content.

 Bio
 🧠 I find innovative ways to advance the field of Ai and Pattern recogintion, prediction, mathemtical modeling.

-⌛️ Currently, I am part of the AI Machine Intelligence Neural Design (AI-MIND) team at IANCON.net, where I specialized in designing AI models for a wide range of applications including Natural Language Processing, Speech Recognition, and Computer Vision.
+⌛️ Currently, I am part of the Digital Transformation using Devops Strategies and AI Machine Intelligence Neural Design (AI-MIND) team at IANCON.net, where I specialized in designing AI models for a wide range of applications including Natural Language Processing, Speech Recognition, and Computer Vision.

 🌱 I'm currently pursuing my graduate studies part-time in Computer Science with a specialization in Artificial Intelligence from University.

-🎓 I received my Electrical and Computer Engineering with a specialization in Computers from the NED University and graduated in 2014 with an outstanding graduate student award.
+🎓 I received my Electrical and Computer Engineering with a specialization in Computers from the NED University and graduated in 2007 with an outstanding graduate student award.

 📚 I am a distinguished alumnus of the NED University, one of the largest universities in the world.